RedIsGaming/device/src/diagrams/ClassDiagram.md

     Device <|-- Console : inheritant from
     Device <|-- Computer : inheritant from
     Device <|-- SmartDevice : inheritant from
+    Option <-- PrintDevice : is associated with
-    Computer <..
+    Option <-- DeviceCounter : is associated with Computer <..
 ColorType : depend on
     ColorType --o Color : aggregation
     Increase <|-- Publisher : inheritant from